 Fiordland National Park is New Zealand’s largest national park, spanning almost 13,000 square kilometres in the southwest corner of the South Island.
 Pretty much every visitor to New Zealand will visit here during their travels.
 As a place of such extraordinary beauty, it’s not hard to understand why!
 Fiordland could well be known as the ‘hiking capital’ of New Zealand due to its wide range of world-class walks.
 The Kepler Track, Hollyford Track, Routeburn Track and Milford Track are all within easy reach, making it paradise for nature enthusiasts.
 But there’s one question which comes up repeatedly from our clients: Should they visit Milford Sound or Doubtful Sound?

 The entirety of Fiordland National Park has only one main (public) road- from Te Anau via the Eglington Valley to Milford Sound.
 Given that the park covers 1.3 million hectares, you can imagine how remote and wild this region is.
 This makes Milford Sound by far the most accessible part of the Park.
+But you can also stay there.
 The drive from Te Anau to Milford is about 125 kilometres one-way and takes around 2 1/2 hours.
 This winding road provides one of the most scenic drives in the world.
 Trust us, we aren’t exaggerating:

 As with many places in New Zealand, the journey to Milford Sound is part of the experience; it’s what makes it such a spectacular place to visit.
 But this also comes with another huge advantage; because it’s self-directed, you can set your own pace to Milford Sound.
 This is just as well, because the journey is far more than a means to an end; there are many excursions just off the highway!
 There is plenty of car-parking for you to pull over and take photos (warning: you’ll do this a lot!)